BBGard/bbgard.github.io/src/pages/posts/hospflow-post-1.md

 ## The Result
 Our team successfully developed an MVP for the HOSPFLOW app, which was well-received by the client.
 The app is currently in the testing phase, with plans to launch in the future after pitching to investors.
+In addition to the app, we also developed a website for HOSPFLOW using Wordpress, HTML, and CSS.
+The website showcases the app’s features and benefits, helping to generate interest and attract investors.